 ENDURANCE WITH JAN & DAVE DRAVECKY

-Because of the overwhelming response to our story and our desire to walk alongside others who suffer, my wife, Jan, and I founded Endurance with Jan and Dave Dravecky, a nonprofit organization located in Colorado.
+Because of the overwhelming response to our story and our desire to walk alongside others who suffer, my wife, Jan, and I founded Endurance with Jan and Dave Dravecky, a nonprofit organization located in Kansas.
 We realized through our own experiences that one cannot face adversity in life alone, so we have created this organization to help others endure on the journey.
 Visit us at www.endurance.org to find out more.